AdobeDocs/commerce-admin-developer/src/pages/pattern-library/controls/button-bar.md

 ---
-group: admin-pattern-library
-title: Button Bar
+title: Button Bar | Commerce Admin Development
+description:
 ---

+# Button bar

 It is often necessary to provide users with page level actions.
 These actions should be contain in a button bar as described in this guideline.